-The Company's investments are carried at fair value and determined in accordance with a documented valuation policy that is applied in a consistent manner.
-On September 7, 2022, pursuant to Rule 2a-5, the Board designated OFS Advisor as the valuation designee to perform fair value determinations relating to the Company's investments, commencing with the quarter ended September 30, 2022.
-In order for the Board to maintain oversight, OFS Advisor implemented the requirements as prescribed in Rule 2a-5.
+The Company's investments are carried at fair value and determined in accordance with ASC 820 and a documented valuation policy that is applied in a consistent manner.
+On September 7, 2022, pursuant to Rule 2a-5 of the 1940 Act ("Rule 2a-5"), the Board designated OFS Advisor as the valuation designee to perform fair value determinations relating to the Company's investments, commencing with the quarter ended September 30, 2022, and the Board maintains oversight of OFS Advisor in its capacity as valuation designee, as prescribed in Rule 2a-5.

 Fair value is defined as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-Fair values are determined with models or other valuation techniques, valuation inputs, and assumptions market participants would use in pricing an asset or liability.
-Valuation inputs are organized in a hierarchy that gives the highest priority to prices for identical assets or liabilities quoted in active markets (Level 1) and the lowest priority to unobservable inputs (Level 3).
+Fair values are determined with models or other valuation techniques, valuation inputs, and assumptions that market participants would use in pricing an asset or liability.
+Valuation inputs are organized in a hierarchy that gives the highest priority to prices for identical assets or liabilities quoted in active markets (Level 1) and the lowest priority to fair values based on unobservable inputs (Level 3).
 The three levels of inputs in the fair value hierarchy are described below:

-- Level 1: Unadjusted quoted prices in active markets for identical assets or liabilities that the reporting entity can access at the measurement date. - Level 2: Inputs other than quoted prices within Level 1 that are observable for the asset or liability, either directly or indirectly.
-If the asset or liability has a specified term, a Level 2 input must be observable for substantially the full term of the asset or liability.
-Level 2 inputs include: (i) quoted prices for similar assets or liabilities in active markets; (ii) quoted prices for identical or similar assets or liabilities in markets that are not active; (iii) inputs other than quoted prices that are observable for the asset or liability; and (iv) inputs that are derived principally from or corroborated by observable market data. - Level 3: Unobservable inputs for the asset or liability, and situations where there is little, if any, market activity for the asset or liability at the measurement date.
+- Level 1: Unadjusted quoted prices in active markets for identical assets or liabilities that the reporting entity can access at the measurement date. - Level 2: Inputs other than quoted prices within Level 1 that are observable for the asset or liability, either directly or indirectly. - Level 3: Unobservable inputs for the asset or liability, and situations where there is little, if any, market activity for the asset or liability at the measurement date.

-The inputs into the determination of fair value are based upon the best information under the circumstances and may require significant management judgment or estimation.
+The inputs into the determination of fair value are based upon the best information under the circumstances and may require management to exercise significant judgment or estimation.
 In certain cases, the inputs used to measure fair value may fall into different levels of the fair value hierarchy.
 In such cases, an investment's level within the fair value hierarchy is based on the lowest level of input that is significant to the fair value measurement.
 The Company's assessment of the significance of a particular input to the fair value measurement in its entirety requires judgment, and considers factors specific to the investment.
 The Company generally categorizes its investment portfolio into Level 3, and to a lesser extent Level 2, of the hierarchy.

 The Company assesses the levels of the investments at each measurement date, and transfers between levels are recognized on the measurement date.
-The following table presents the Company's transfers of Level 2 and Level 3 loans for the years ended December 31, 2022 and 2021, respectively:
+The following table presents the Company's transfers of Level 2 and Level 3 debt investments for the years ended December 31, 2023 and 2022, respectively: